cambrozak/bpl001/doc/syllabus.md

 to observe and understand how these arrangements affect Voltage and Current.

-Construct a Reference Circuit on a breadboard composed of a battery, fuse, control switch, an LED and Common Ground to explore and understand how to troubleshoot the three types of circuit problems:
+Construct a Reference Circuit on a breadboard composed of a battery, fuse, control switch, an LED a Resistor and Common Ground to explore and understand how to troubleshoot the three types of circuit problems:
 Short Circuits, Grounded Circuits and Open Circuits